 The Shrine of the Book displays the three scrolls purchased in 1947 by Eliezer Sukenik and the other four scrolls purchased in the United States by Yigal Yadin.
 Also on display is the Temple Scroll that Yigal Yadin was involved in buying and came into his hands after the Six-Day War.
 In order to protect the scrolls, a section of a scroll is displayed between 3 and 6 months; and then returned for preservation and replaced with another section.
 An exception is the Book of Isaiah, a copy of which is displayed in its entirety in the center of the temple.

 The Land of Israel has been home to many peoples of different cultures and beliefs for about a million and a half years.
 These peoples and cultures are dedicated to the permanent display of the Archeological wing; which serves as a top-notch showcase for the rich and fascinating local archeological heritage.
 The Archeology Collection of the Land of Israel; presented here, is considered one of the world’s leaders in its field, both because of its quality and scope.

-The exhibition takes the visitor on an unparalleled journey in the path of the country’s history; which was the homeland of the Bible and the cradle of the three monotheistic religions; a journey that begins in prehistoric times – and ends with the beginning of the Ottoman period.
-Fateful to historical events; cultural achievements; technological innovations and creative creativity.
-All this shown through thousands of ancient objects; many of them unique, opening a hatch into the lifestyles; beliefs, and worldviews of the peoples of the Holy Land and its rulers in distant and fascinating times.
+The exhibition takes the visitor on a remarkable journey in the path of the country’s history, which was the homeland of the Bible and the cradle of the three monotheistic religions; a journey that begins in prehistoric times – and ends with the beginning of the Ottoman period.
+Fateful for historical events; cultural achievements; technological innovations and creative creativity.
+All this is shown through thousands of ancient objects; many of them unique, opening a hatch into the lifestyles; beliefs, and worldviews of the peoples of the Holy Land and its rulers in distant and fascinating times.